 Places to Ride

 There are a number of trails and pedestrian bridges in Missoula to ensure that bicycling and walking are safe and accessible options for everyone.
+Check out the City of Missoula's interactive online biking map to help reach your destination.

 The Missoula trails system is constantly changing and expanding.
 There's no better way to explore this beautiful town than by going on a ride.